ara3d/IFC-toolkit/README.md

 # Future Directions

-This project will eventually integrate the [Plato.Geometry](https://github.com/ara3d/Plato.Geometry) to generate meshes.
+This project will integrate the [Plato.Geometry](https://github.com/ara3d/Plato.Geometry) to extract geometry and to generate meshes.

 # Related Open-Source Work